ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.04 (Changed) response above.

+* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the PUT request above.

-* If present, parameters describing the cryptographic algorithms used in the group MUST follow the values that the Administrator specified in the PUT request above, or the corresponding default values as specified in {{default-values-conf}} otherwise.
+* If present, parameters describing the cryptographic algorithms used in the OSCORE group MUST follow the values that the Administrator specified in the PUT request above, or the corresponding default values as specified in {{default-values-conf}} otherwise.

 * If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have the URI specified in 'as_uri' from the 2.04 (Changed) response above.